Synthetixio/js-monorepo/README.md

 ### Release

-Realing is done with the help of semantic-release.
+Releasing is done with the help of semantic-release.
 More to docs to come...

 reuseable react components